-The Public Body's arguments and proposed response time appear to rely on the notion that it is the FOIP branch of the Public Body that has the duty to respond to the Applicant, rather than the head. [...]
+The Public Body's arguments and proposed response time appear to rely on the notion that it is the FOIP branch of the Public Body that has the duty to respond to the Applicant, rather than the head.
+If that were the case, then the arguments regarding staffing levels and the complexity of records [...] that requires the FOIP Advisor to "work with the appropriate program areas" in making access decisions would be more persuasive.
 However, as noted above, it is the head of the Public Body who has the duty to make reasonable efforts to respond to the Applicant.
 She may meet this duty by delegating her duties to "any person" and is not limited to delegating the duty to an employee of a FOIP office.
 If the FOIP office is unable to meet the head's duties under section 11, then the head will fail in her duty under section 11 if she delegates the duty to an employee of the FOIP Office without ensuring the duty can be met.
 In contrast, if the FOIP office is sufficiently staffed with persons having adequate authority and knowledge to make timely access decisions, then the head will be more likely to meet her duty under section 11 by delegating the duty to an employee of the office.